 Required Supplementary Information (RSI) presents additional information that differs from the basic financial statements in that the auditor applies certain limited procedures in reviewing the information.
-In this report, RSI includes this management's discussion and analysis, as well as schedules of the University's proportionate share of the Massachusetts State Employees' Retirement System (MSERS) pension liability and Other Postemployment Benefits (OPEB) liability, contributions to the MSERS pension and OPEB plans and related ratios.
+In this report, RSI includes schedules of the University's proportionate share of the Massachusetts State Employees' Retirement System (MSERS) pension liability and other postemployment benefits (OPEB) liability, contributions to the MSERS pension and OPEB plans and related ratios, and this MD&A.